iimahdii/Lemay/README.md

 # Data Analysis on Beans Dataset

+**Note on the Use of Techniques in this Notebook:**

+Throughout this notebook, a variety of techniques and methodologies have been applied to the dataset for exploratory and analytical purposes.
+It's important to understand that not all techniques are universally suitable for every dataset.
+The choice of technique should ideally be based on the nature of the data, the underlying distribution, and the specific goals of the analysis.
+The reason for showcasing a range of techniques in this notebook is to demonstrate familiarity and proficiency with them.
+In a real-world scenario, one would select techniques after careful consideration of the dataset's characteristics and the analysis's objectives.

 ## Setup

 1. First, i have done this task through Google Colab. head over to [Google Colab](https://colab.research.google.com/) and set up a new notebook, if you want.